Using repeated sections

 1. Select cell A1 or A2.
 Then, on the ribbon, click Insert > Table.

 2. Right-click the first content cell of the table and click Insert Comment.
-Enter the following comment: =Repeater(GetView("Tasks"; "AllItems")).
-Do not change the column title, JungleDocs will copy column titles from SharePoint automatically.
-JungleDocs will extend this table to contain all columns from the view and will create as many rows as it is necessary to fill with items from the view.
+In the comment, enter the following formula: =Repeater(GetView("Tasks"; "AllItems")).
+This formula tells JungleDocs to retrieve items from the Tasks list, AllItems view.
+JungleDocs will extend this table to contain all columns from the view and will create a new row for each SharePoint list item.